sul-dlss-deprecated/revs/README.md

         cp .rvmrc.example .rvmrc
         cd .. && cd revs

-1. Install dependencies via bundler for both the main and deploy directories:
+1. Install dependencies via bundler for both the main and deploy directories.
+If you are a non-Stanford user installing outside of the Stanford network, see the special section below before running bundle install.

         bundle install